ChumaSuey/rmj1_chuma/README.md

 Map name : RE:2M6 The Dismal Oubliette.

-Author of the original map: John Romero
+Author of the original map (canon author): John Romero

-Author of the original map: Chuma
+Author of the map (the mapper): Chuma

 Co Author (mapping/design) :
 - Forte.